lipzh5/AmecaBackend/README.md

 Current functions include **face recognition**, **visual question answering**, **action recognition**, **Emotion/Facial Expression Imitation** .

 ## Disclaimer
-This is not an official product of Engineered Arts.
-External support is not guaranteed.
-If you have any questions or encounter issues, please file a GitHub issue.
+This repository is created for research purposes and is not an official product of Engineered Arts.
+If you have any questions or encounter issues, please submit a GitHub issue.